When Leadership Fails: A Case Study in Collapse and Complicity

 When Governance Is a Shield

-The damage didn’t come from one person’s misconduct alone—or even the blatant conflicts of interest and repeated abuse of power.
-It came from a system built to absorb it, excuse it, and carry on unchanged.
+The damage didn’t stem from one individual’s misconduct alone — or even the repeated conflicts of interest and misuse of power.
+It came from a system designed to absorb it, excuse it, and carry on unchanged.

 Why I Left